ardanlabs/gotraining/topics/go/README.md

 ### Reading Code

+Go is a language that focuses on code being readable as a first principle.

+**Quotes**

 _“If most computer people lack understanding and knowledge, then what they will select will also be lacking.” - Alan Kay_

 _"The software business is one of the few places we teach people to write before we teach them to read." - Tom Love (inventor of Objective C)_